Search

 Type: Virus - Potyvirus

 Tobacco Mosaic Virus is a world-wide virus disease that affects the growth of eggplants, peppers, and tomatoes.
 Tobacco mosaic virus may cause significant losses in the field and in the greenhouse.
 The virus does not usually kill the plant, but it does cause damage to flowers, leaves, and the tomato.
 Symptoms include stunted or dwarfed plants, yellow-green mottling, blistering of the leaves, a light-green and dark-green mosaic pattern on the leaves, leaf distortion and curling of the leaves, fernleafing, and reduced growth rate and yields.
 Blooms may have brown streaks.
 Pepper plants may have yellow spotting on the leaves.
 Slightly sunken brown rings will appear on tomatoes.
 The virus is spread primarily by mechanical methods.
 The virus is not spread by aphids.
 Smokers can infect plants by handling them.
 Gardeners contaminate the plants when they touch tobacco products or infected plants or weeds and spread the virus to healthy plants.
 The virus can stay alive in dead plant material for long periods of time.
 It can survive on infected seeds, plant debris, and even clothing for months or years.
 Tobacco mosaic is one of the most highly persistent tomato diseases because it can remain viable for many years and is able to withstand high heat.
 The virus can survive for up to 50 years in dried plant debris.
 The infected plants should be removed and buried or burned to avoid further infestation.
 Plan on using a 3 year crop rotation and avoid planting in the same location, year after year.
 Keep your garden weed free.
 Wash your hands thoroughly and disinfect tools.
 Try to avoid smoking while working in the garden.
 Spraying plants with 20 percent nonfat dry milk has been shown to be somewhat effective in preventing the spread of the virus.
-The best option is to use disease resistant varieties.
+The best option is to use disease-resistant varieties.

 0.0 0